pwormer/PWRef/README.md

 <h5><em>Comment at the first attempt to make a repository of the files of PWRef
 existing on my disk at home:</em></h5>

-Great problems because of stupid instructions which were not for Windows (for Mac?).
+Great problems because of instructions that were not for Windows (for Mac?).
 It says "Navigate to change button", but no change button in sight.
 And when you hit the wrong button your are left drowning.
-Shitty software, they would better say what they are doing (what directories and files they pollute your directories with and in what way they screw up the register).
+Unfriendly software, they would better say what they are doing (what directories and files they pollute your directories with and in what way they modify the register).
 Users of GitHub can handle that.
 I had to clean up my system thoroughly and download again and again before I got my files here.
 And now, how do I get rid of "xxxxxxxx"?